aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

             DB1              DB2              DB3             DB4
     ```

-  - This architecture seems to be a perfect choice for enterterprises, not best option due to maintainance complexity.
+  - This architecture seems to be a perfect choice for enterprises, not best option due to maintenance complexity.
   - **Pros**
     - Fault isolation
     - Flexible to adapt new technology
-    - Fast deployment due to smaller scope & codebases
+    - Fast deployment due to smaller scope & codebase
     - Easy scalability
     - Option to deploy locally
   - **Cons**
-    - Complex server comunication
+    - Complex server communication
     - More resource needed
-    - Recduced automated testing
+    - Reduced automated testing
     - More loss for debugging

 ## Explain the concept of mercantile process model from consumer and merchant's perspective